NYT Connections Hints and Answers Today: June 3, 2026

 SAVORY STUFFED PASTRIES: EMPANADA, FATAYER, PASTY, SAMOSA.

-These are foods made with dough or pastry around a savory filling.
-An empanada is common in many Spanish-speaking food traditions.
-Fatayer is a Middle Eastern stuffed pastry that may include spinach, cheese, or meat.
-A pasty is a filled pastry strongly associated with Cornwall and also found in other regions.
-A samosa is a filled pastry often made with spiced potatoes, peas, or meat.
+These are foods made with dough or pastry wrapped around a savory filling.
+An empanada is common in Spanish, Latin American, and Filipino food traditions.
+A samosa is a filled pastry often associated with South Asian cooking.
+A fatayer is a Middle Eastern stuffed pastry, often filled with spinach, cheese, or meat.
+A pasty is a British-style filled pastry, strongly linked with Cornwall and mining lunches.

 DISNEY PRINCESSES MINUS LAST LETTER: ARIE, BELL, MOAN, RAY.